Are rottweiler picky eaters

 These are the main dog food ingredients that can cause a Rottweiler to experience discomfort and become a picky eater:

-Some dog foods are particularly packed with these types of ingredients, while others are much simpler and may only have four or eight ingredients.
+Some dog foods are particularly packed with these ingredients, while others are much simpler and may only have four or eight ingredients.

 2. Your Rottweiler isn’t really hungry!

-This one is often a real surprise to Rottie owners, especially because Rottweilers are such big dogs, and it would seem they need to eat more to sustain themselves.
+This one is often a real surprise to Rottie owners, mainly because Rottweilers are such big dogs, and it would seem they need to eat more to sustain themselves.

 3. Your Rottweiler is bored and wants something different

-Rottweilers are incredibly smart dogs.
-As WebMD for Pets explains, Rottweilers are in the top 10 most intelligent dog breeds.
+Rottweilers are brilliant dogs.
+WebMD for Pets explains that Rottweilers are among the ten most intelligent dog breeds.

 Don’t put it past a savvy Rottie puppy or a beloved adult Rottweiler to display picky eating behavior when your dog thinks this will convince you to give them a tastier treat.

-This may especially be the case if you have ever fallen for this trick in the past.
+This may be especially true if you have ever fallen for this trick.
 Your dog probably remembers and hopes you will bring the good stuff again.

 It may also be possible that someone in your family has gotten into the habit of feeding your dog under the table or at other times during the day, and your Rottie gets full before dinner.
 It is always worth asking around before assuming, however.